DoctorPCOD/DoctorPCOD/example_lab_report.md

 Following is an example lab report that I wrote for Lab 17.
 This should hopefully give you an example of how detailed to be when writing a lab report for ENGIN-2223.
 Note that it does not include text or schematics for every circuit, just one.
+(Also note that the schematic is incorrect, as the LEDs do not all connect to ground -- oops!)

 # Introduction
 In this lab, the focus was learning to perform arthmetic operations on numbers that are more than 8 bits using AVR assembly.
 Specifically, we focused on addition.